School of Chemical, Biological and Materials Engineering

 The Sustainability Option is designed to prepare the student to fully understand the requirements for achieving sustainability across the wide variety of chemical process industries.
 Building on this quantitative understanding, the student will be able to modify existing processes as well as design new ones to enhance sustainability.
 The Option includes courses emphasizing sustainability in both general education electives and technical electives.

 (Bachelor of Science portion of the program accredited by the Engineering Accreditation Commission of ABET)

-The School of Chemical, Biological and Materials Engineering offers three accelerated dual degree (B.S./M.S.) programs to qualified undergraduate students.
+The School of Chemical, Biological and Materials Engineering offers one accelerated dual degree (B.S./M.S.) program to qualified undergraduate students.
 The programs allow students to pursue a graduate degree in conjunction with the undergraduate degree requirements.
-One program is for the B.S. and Chemical Engineering M.S., while the other two are for the B.S. in Chemical Engineering and Biomedical Engineering M.S.
-Students admitted into these programs can use up to four courses (12 credit hours) to simultaneously satisfy the requirements of both the B.S. and M.S. degrees.
+Students admitted into this program can use up to four courses (12 credit hours) to simultaneously satisfy the requirements of both the B.S. and M.S. degrees.

 The School of Chemical, Biological & Materials Engineering offers master and doctor of philosophy degrees in chemical engineering.
 Research can be in a variety of areas including: advanced energy systems, biochemical and biomedical engineering, catalysis, process optimization, nanotechnology, novel separation methods, polymers, reaction kinetics, surface science, thermodynamics and thin films.

 Any student with an undergraduate degree in chemical engineering or its equivalent from an accredited school and a grade point average (GPA) of at least 3.00 (on a 4.00 scale) during the last 60 hours of undergraduate coursework may be admitted as a student in full standing.